et-com/etcom/lessons/github/jekyll.md

 title: You're up and running!
 ---
 ```
 Frontmatter is Jekyll's way of passing variables and build information.
 For example, the post above has the layout variable set to "post" and the title is "You're up and running!."
 To learn more, [check out all of Jekyll's variables](http://jekyllrb.com/docs/variables/).
+To see some frontmatter, check out your about.md file in the raw format on GitHub.

 2) _config.yml is huge.
 This is where all of your configurations are stored.
 When Jekyll builds your site, it will look at the _config.yml file for options and variables.